Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

 \subsection{Step 1: Generate possible sum-of-squares decompositions}

-First, note that by Corollary~\ref{cor:willrowsum} every Williamson sequence gives rise to a decomposition of $4n$ into a sum of four squares.
+First, note that by Corollary~\ref{cor:willrowsum} every set of Williamson sequences gives rise to a decomposition of $4n$ into a sum of four squares.
 We query a computer algebra system such as \textsc{Maple} or \textsc{Mathematica} to get all possible solutions of the Diophantine equation~\eqref{eq:willdioeq}.
 Because we only care about Williamson sequences up to equivalence, we add the inequalities

-to the Diophantine equation; it is clear that any Williamson sequence can be transformed into another Williamson sequence which satisfies these inequalities by applying the reorder and/or negate equivalence operations.
+to the Diophantine equation; it is clear that any Williamson sequence quadruple can be transformed into another quadruple that satisfies these inequalities by applying the reorder and/or negating equivalence operations.